SofieThi/STH_Language/Self-assigned project/README.md

 ## Discussion of results

 Results: getting a classification report and a confusion matrix to see how well the model is performing.
-The pretrained model is performing very well, getting an accuracy of 97% The Siebert model has been fine-tuned and evaluated on datasets from different types of texts in order to increase its ability to generalize, and it seemingly does its job well: to predict either positive or negative sentiment.
+The pretrained model is performing very well, getting an accuracy of 97% The Siebert model has been fine-tuned and evaluated on datasets from different types of texts in order to increase its ability to generalize, and it seemingly does its job well: to predict either positive/1 or negative/0 sentiment.

 The confusion matrix would yield clearer results had the movie reviews sentiment's been equally divided between positive and negative.
 They are not however, with more negative reviews than positive.
+However, the confusion matrix reveals that the model predicts very few wrong in both sentiment cases (it does not overly predict wrong in one case or the other).